my friends have variously described me as: "funny," "smart," "tall-ish," "I'm sorry, I don't know who that is," and "virulently communist"

 You Stuff: you don’t mistake a laundry list of affectations for personality, or traffic in tumblrs broadcasting contempt for those who are disadvantaged; and, on a similar note, left-leaning and hopefully a feminist to some degree (cuz I don't fux w/ dem Ann Coulter types); thoroughly enjoy the Onion and Colbert, tip well (and don't believe the livelihood of servers and so on should depend on the personal judgment of customers), aren't a wan agoraphobe afraid of concerts and crowds, intend to ask AT LEAST one question about me on our hypothetical date, you got a big-ass bookshelf, and are genuinely interested in, y’know, using this platform to meet people and stuff;

-...and while I'm sure most of you are very nice, wonderful people, if there's no there there, it's unlikely I'll respond (unless horny and looking for answers at the bottom of a bottle, in the arms of the only semi-repellant)
+...and while I'm sure most of you are very nice, wonderful people, if there's no there there, it's unlikely I'll respond (unless horny and looking for answers at the bottom of a bottle, and in the arms of someone who is awful, but tolerably awful)

 Message Stuff: and gosh, you've got something a tad more original to say than, "hey", "how's it going?", "cram me full of dick", or "hi :)"